Find true love at HPA!

-- We assess each animal’s temperament to the best of our ability, and provide as much information as possible regarding the animal’s behavior and personality.
+- We do our best to find the perfect pet for your family.
+We assess each animal’s temperament to the best of our ability and provide as much information as possible regarding the animal’s behavior and personality.

 - Each pet you adopt from HPA! is:

 - spayed or neutered

 - heart worm tested (for dogs over 6 months old)

 Questions to ask yourself before you adopt a rescued pet

 - Am I ready to make a commitment to caring for a rescued cat or dog for its lifetime, including providing food, shelter, regular veterinary care, and possibly unexpected/emergency veterinary care?

 - Am I able to devote the time and patience required to transition a rescued pet into my home?

 - Do I acknowledge and understand that a rescued pet may need a concerted effort to learn how to behave in its new environment?

 - Is everyone in my household in agreement to adopt?

 - Does anyone in my household have animal-related allergies?